LambdaLabs/docsy-lambda-docs/content/en/general/cheat-sheet.md

 ---
-title: "Cheat sheet for using Ubuntu and Lambda Stack"
+title: "What are some useful commands to know for using Ubuntu?"
-linkTitle: "Cheat sheet for using Ubuntu and Lambda Stack"
 type: docs
 ---

-Here are some useful commands to know for using Ubuntu and Lambda Stack:

 ## System monitoring